MalinavyBusel/Scan-Diff/README.txt

     - english

 usage:
-    - in the dir with this repo run the command "python server.py"
     - open in your browser the address "localhost:5000/"
     - select image1 and image2
     - select your documents language